-The digital transformation of business services requires ever faster, more reliable and cost-effective broadband.
+The digital transformation of business services requires ever faster, more reliable, and cost-effective broadband.
 Hitherto, telecommunication connectivity has not been a constraint on Indian business services exports.
-Notably, exporters are concentrated in well-connected hubs such as Bangalore, Mumbai and New Delhi.
-However, comparing national averages, India lags behind other middle income countries and the gap has been growing in recent years.
+Notably, exporters are concentrated in well-connected hubs such as Bangalore, Mumbai, and New Delhi.
+However, comparing national averages, India lags other middle-income countries and the gap has been growing in recent years (see Figures 2-4).
 Going forward, there is a danger that future competitiveness in export-oriented business services can be hampered by the widening connectivity gap.

-Telecommunications performance depends critically on telecommunicationsrelated policy.
-As a network industry where incumbents have significant market power, pro-competitive regulation may be needed to prevent major suppliers from abusing their market power.
-Kyvik Nordås (2020) shows a strong relationship between trade and investment openness and best-practice regulation on the one hand, and performance in telecommunications as measured by broadband density on the other.
+Telecommunications performance depends critically on telecommunications-related policy.
+As a network industry where incumbents have significant market power, procompetitive regulation may be needed to prevent major suppliers from abusing their market power.
+A strong relationship has been shown between trade and investment openness and best-practice regulation on the one hand, and performance in telecommunications as measured by broadband density on the other.6

 This paper first discusses India's telecommunications policy reforms and commitments in the GATS as well as its recent trade agreement with Japan.
-It next relates telecommunications policy and performance indicators to trade in computer and other business services, using the gravity model.
+Next, it relates telecommunications policy and performance indicators to trade in computer and other business services, using the gravity model.
 I find that trade in both computer and other business services are positively related to having committed telecommunications in the GATS.
 In the early days, mobile density was the most significant telecommunications indicator associated with trade in computer and other business services.
-In the years after 2012, broadband density has taken over as the most significant indicator.
+In the years after 2012, broadband density has taken over as the most significant indicator.7

-The rest of the paper is organized as follows.
-Section 2 presents the Indian trade and regulatory policy framework for telecommunications in a comparative perspective, while section 3 describes India's connectivity compared to other middle income countries.
+The rest of the paper is organised as follows: Part II presents the Indian trade and regulatory policy framework for telecommunications in a comparative perspective, while part III describes India's connectivity compared to other middle-income countries.
 It also shows how the price and density of broadband are related to telecommunications policy.
-Section 4 provide an econometric analysis of the relationship between telecommunications performance and policy and exports of computer and other business services while section 5 concludes.
+Part IV provides an econometric analysis of the relationship between telecommunications performance and policy, and exports of computer and other business services.
+Finally, Part V concludes the paper.